MezMerrit/AU-School-Handwriting-Fonts/README.md

 <details>
   <summary>Windows</summary>

-	<p>1.
-Open the Windows Control Panel.</br>
+1. Open the *Windows Control Panel*
-	2. Select Appearance and Personalization.</br>
+2. Select *Appearance and Personalization*
-	3. At the bottom, select Fonts.</br>
+3. At the bottom, select *Fonts*
-	4. To add a font, simply drag the .ttf file into the font window.</br>
+4. To add a font, simply drag the .ttf file into the font window.
-	5. Click Yes when prompted.</p>
+5. Click Click Yes when prompted.

 </details>
 <details>
   <summary>Mac</summary>

-	<p>1.
-Double-click the .ttf file</br>
+1. Double-click the .ttf file
-	2. Click Install Font in the font preview window</br>
+2. Click Install Font in the font preview window
-	3. After validation, it will open in the Font Book app</p>
+3. After validation, it will open in the Font Book app

 </details>

 - - - -